 If you’re considering substance abuse treatment and you’re furloughed from work, right now is the best time to seek help.
 Do not wait.
 The withdrawal and detox process can be very complicated, uncomfortable and potentially life-threatening.
 It’s important to seek treatment in order to have medical and addiction professionals monitor your symptoms and help you navigate what you’re experiencing.
 You may feel alone and isolated already due to the pandemic, but the fact is that you don’t have to be alone, and in this time you shouldn’t be.
 Addiction treatment is open and available and if you’re willing, now is a better time to go than ever.

-The post Can You Overdose on Weed? appeared first on Steps to Recovery.
+The post What to do if You’re Furloughed and Need Treatment appeared first on Steps to Recovery.